Factbox: UK faces winter of strikes as workers demand higher pay

 Teachers across Scotland have carried out strike action for the first time in almost 40 years after talks on a pay deal broke down.

-Members of Scotland’s largest teaching union, the Educational Institute of Scotland (EIS), walked out of classrooms on Nov 24 and the Scottish Secondary Teachers’ Association (SSTA) has also announced 2 days of strike action on Dec.
+Members of Scotland’s largest teaching union, the Educational Institute of Scotland (EIS), walked out of classrooms on Nov.
+24 and the Scottish Secondary Teachers’ Association (SSTA) has also announced two days of strike action on Dec.
 7 and 8 over an ongoing pay dispute.

 Hundred of thousands of teachers and education staff in England and Wales began voting in October on whether to carry out strike action in a dispute over pay and funding.
 The ballot closes in January.